Incheon South Korea Travel Guide

 Support green-minded choices during your visit.

-Seek accommodations with environmental certifications or those actively promoting eco-friendly practices (e.g., energy efficiency, waste reduction).
+Seek accommodations with environmental certifications or those actively promoting eco-eco-friendly habits (e.g., energy efficiency, waste reduction).

 Equip yourself with sustainable outdoor equipment and reduce waste with reusable products.

-Shop Zero WasteYour choices as a traveler contribute to the well-being of Incheon's environment and communities.
+Shop Zero WasteYour choices as a traveler contribute to the well-being of Incheon'the environment and communities.
 Make conscious decisions for a positive footprint.

 Incheon's Open Port Area, Chinatown, and Ganghwa Island's historical sites represent concerted efforts to preserve cultural heritage.

-Observing proper etiquette at religious sites shows respect and cultural awareness.
+Observing proper etiquette at religious sites shows respect and being culturally mindful.

 Maintain discretion and respect for privacy when capturing images during your travels.